mridulk97/mridulk97.github.io/_pages/about.md

-A little about me: I am a Computer Engineering Master’s student at [Virginia Tech](https://cs.vt.edu) and I am currently working as a Graduate Research Assistant at the Science-Guided Machine Learning Lab under the guidance of my advisor [Dr. Anuj Karpatne](https://people.cs.vt.edu/karpatne/).
+A little about me: I am a second-year PhD student in Computer Science at [Virginia Tech](https://cs.vt.edu) and I am currently working as a Graduate Research Assistant at the Science-Guided Machine Learning Lab under the guidance of my advisor [Dr. Anuj Karpatne](https://people.cs.vt.edu/karpatne/).
 Previously, I had completed my Bachelor’s from Delhi Technological University, India in Electrical Engineering and later worked as a Software Engineer at Fractal Analytics and a Quantitative Trading startup (Theremi.ai) before finally joining VT.

 My current research interests are in Generative AI and Multi-modal learning.
 I am using text, graphs, and science guidance for Computer Vision models.
 I am also interested in AI for Science.